Razland/ReproducibleResearch_1/PA1_template.md

 ## [1] "24.46875 15673"
 ## [1] "NA 15674"
 ```
-_A valid solution would be to discard records with no valid entries for the day.
+_Discussion: A valid solution would be to discard records with no valid entries
-However, discarding the bad reading dates would not accomplish the instructions
+for the day.
+However, discarding the bad reading dates would not accomplish the
-from the assignment:_
+instructions from the assignment:_

-######"Create a new dataset that is equal to the original dataset but with the
+######"Create a new dataset that is equal to the original dataset
-###### missing data filled in."
+but with the missing data filled in."

-_The best compromise solution would be to replace observation step NA values
+_Strategy: The best compromise solution seems to be to replace observation step
-with 0 so as not to change the overall average:_
+NA values with 0 so as not to change the information profile:_

 ```r